RAGCap-Bench: Benchmarking Capabilities of LLMs in Agentic Retrieval Augmented Generation Systems: RAGCap-Bench

-To curate MCQs for assessing both convergent and divergent planning abilities, we gather relevant thinking trajectories (CoT from the slow-thinking agent) for the two stages of question-answering planning, as mentioned above, from various agentic RAG systems.
-To ensure the data quality, we only keep the trajectories that lead to the correct final answer.
-Among all the systems analyzed, WebThinker~\cite{li2025webthinker} and HiRA~\cite{jin2025decoupled} are particularly specialized in high-level question-answering planning.
-Leveraging this, we prompt LLMs to generate MCQs based on their planning traces.
-Additionally, since humans excel at both convergent and divergent thinking when solving complex problems, we also collect samples from open-source datasets where human-annotated stepwise problem-solving strategies are available~\citep{chen2025xbenchtrackingagentsproductivity,du2025deepresearch}, and instruct the LLMs to generate MCQs based on these strategies.
+To construct MCQs that assess both convergent and divergent planning abilities, we collect relevant thinking trajectories (CoT from slow-thinking agents) corresponding to the two planning stages described above from multiple agentic RAG systems.
+To ensure data quality, we retain only trajectories that lead to correct final answers.
+Among the systems analyzed, WebThinker~\citep{li2025webthinker} and HiRA~\citep{jin2025decoupled} excel in high-level question-planning, making their traces especially suitable for this purpose.
+Leveraging these trajectories, we prompt LLMs to generate MCQs that reflect the underlying planning processes.
+Additionally, since humans excel at both convergent and divergent thinking when solving complex problems, we also collect samples from open-source datasets where human-annotated stepwise problem-solving strategies are available,~\citet{chen2025xbenchtrackingagentsproductivity} for converging planning while~\citet{du2025deepresearch} for diverging planning.
+We then instruct the LLMs to generate MCQs based on these strategies.

-Appendix D provides the detailed prompts used by LLMs to generate MCQs designed to assess the convergent and divergent planning abilities.
+Appendix~\ref{appendix:prompts} provides the detailed prompts used by LLMs to generate MCQs designed to assess the planning abilities.
 The above-mentioned high-quality thinking trajectories from both agentic RAG systems and humans make up the correct options in the MCQs.
 For wrong options, we instruct the LLMs to generate them.
 Specifically, we employ Error-Guided Generation, which includes the identified common mistakes made by agentic RAG systems during the planning process.
 The common mistakes made are listed in Table~\ref{tab:error_definitions}.

-\textit{\textbf{Evidence Extraction}}: Vanilla Generation is adopted for this task.
+\textit{\textbf{Evidence Extraction}}: This task evaluates whether the model can identify evidence relevant to the user query.
+Vanilla Generation is adopted for MCQ construction.
 Specifically, we collect the search queries and retrieved web pages in the execution trajectories of different agentic RAG systems and each web page is formatted into an MCQ option, as shown in Figure~\ref{fig:data_construction}.
-The MCQs typically include more than four options, and the model being evaluated is tasked with selecting the least relevant evidence to answer the user query.
-Appendix D presents the prompts for the MCQs generation.
+The MCQs typically include more than four options, and the model should rule out all the irrelevant evidence to the user's query.
+Appendix~\ref{appendix:prompts} presents the prompts for the MCQs generation.